xingfanxia/CS311-Computer-Graphics/README.md

 Implement projection to make the modeling world more realistic and the view point more from a human perspective.

+### 140 Clipping

+Realistic clipping near the camera.
+Also avoids fatal `division by 0 errors`.

 ### Bugs

 - ~~Sphere can be rendered as mesh but rendering it in the scene node throws a bus error.~~ Solved by updating constant `renVERTNUMBOUND` to 1000.